Evaluating the Usefulness of Paratransgenesis for Malaria Control: Numerical results

-We performed extensive simulations for verifying our theoretical analysis.
-Each step size $dt$ was considered to be one day, thus incubation period $\tau =10$ days is equivalent to 10 time steps.
-The step size $dt = 0.01$.
-A thousand runs of the simulation were carried out and their mean was compared with the solution of the DDEs.
-Fig. \ref{fig:Sim_homo} shows an excellent match between the theoretical predictions and the simulations.
-The solution of the DDEs was evaluated numerically using Euler's method.
+Since the data concerning the distribution of the attractiveness factor was not available with us, we only perform numerical analysis for the homogeneous mixing scenario.
+However, given the data, one needs to simply calculate the first, $\bar{k}$, and second moment, $\hat{k}$ of the distribution for computing the reproductive number.
+Note that the following figures are obtained by numerically evaluating the analytical expressions for $R_0,$ and endemic equilibrium point $i_h$ ; they are not a product of simulations.

 Fig. \ref{fig:Reproductive_Num_Homo} shows the proportion of baits required for a given $R_0$ for different values of $p$ and parameters listed in Table \ref{table:Param Table}.
-For $p = 0.2$, approximately one bait per 10 individuals would be required for keeping $R_0 < 1$, while for $p = 0.8$ the number would be significantly more than the population size.
+For $p = 0.2$, approximately one bait per $10$ individuals would be required for keeping $R_0 < 1$, while for $p = 0.8$ the number would be significantly more than the population size.
+Fig. \ref{fig:Ih-p} shows the corresponding proportion of infected humans at equilibrium.